Scorpion19702022/caribean-travels-page/README.md

 - JavaScript
 - jQuery

-JQuery was only used on the carousel in the feedback section.
+JQuery was only used on the carousel in the opinions section.
 This was somehow forced by the use of slik:

 https://kenwheeler.github.io/slick/